- WHO WE ARE

 CVSan has an exclusive franchise agreement for municipal solid waste collection services including construction and demolition debris services.

 How do I recycle Construction and Demolition materials?

-(1) Utilize the services of Waste Management of Alameda County, who, by contract, will take C&D materials to be properly recycled, or;
+(1) Utilize the services of Alameda County Industries (ACI), who, by contract, will collect C&D materials to be properly recycled, or;

 (2) As an incidental part of a total construction, remodeling, or demolition service, the licensed contractor may recycle the materials at Davis Street Transfer Station or an alternate designated site for recycling (approved by CVSan), or;